MOULTON JOHNSON LIMITED CHARTERED ACCOUNTANTS

-16.1 In common with other professional services firms, we are required by the Proceeds to Crime Act 2002 and the Money Laundering Regulations 2017 to:
+16.1 In common with other professional services firms, we are required by the Proceeds of Crime Act 2002 and the Money Laundering, Terrorist Financing and Transfer for Funds (Information on the Payer) Regulations 2017 (MLR 2017) to:

 - maintain identification procedures for clients, beneficial owners of clients, and persons purporting to act on behalf of clients;

 - maintain records of identification evidence and the work undertaken for the client; and

 - report, in accordance with the relevant legislation and regulations.